harshu8118/assignment2-Pinninti/README.md

 ***
 # Pithy Quotes
 >You know, Hobbes, some days even my lucky rocketship underpants don't help. *Bill Watterson*
->Even if we don't have the power to choose where we come from, we can still choose where we go from there. *Stephen Chbosky*
+> We can still choose where we go from there. *Stephen Chbosky*